OleksanderRudenko/RTv1/README.md

 # RTv1-demo-
-demo_spheres_only
+demo_spheres_only \n
-To run the application u need installed SDL
+To run the application u need installed SDL \n
 -type make, then ./RTv1